Trust914/Provision-Tomcat-Server-Ansible/README.md

-## Role info
+## Project Info

-> Ansible Role to Install any version of Tomcat on CentOS, Fedora, Debian and Ubuntu Linux, clone a Java app repo and build the code
+> This project contains two Ansible Roles to Install any version of Tomcat on CentOS, Fedora, Debian and Ubuntu Linux, clone a Java app repo and build the code

 ## Tested on the following operating systems